alowfung/software-product-sprint/README.md

   - If the tutorial panel does not open or display the walkthrough contents, try refreshing the page.

 Then follow the on-screen instructions to set up your repo.

+I have successfully used nano README.md to modify the file!
+12:19am (22/feb/2021)